 A twelve time rinse is the highest level of laboratory rinsing we are aware of that occurs on any kind of routine basis.
 A twelve time rinse has been the highest standard of rinsing for at least a decade or more.

 Note that rinsing can also be very effectively achieved by putting glassware under running water that flushes out residues.
 As an empirical generalization, a rinse that flushes each surface of a piece of glassware for at least 10 seconds can be roughly equivalent to a triple rinse.
 Rinsing is largely a mass displacement event.
+You are removing bound up residues in the now dirtied detergent solution and carrying them off of the surface, leaving behind a residue free substrate.

 In a static soak, impingement force is negligible (basically zero), and the mass transfer is relegated to residue diffusion and solubility of the residue into the bulk rinse.
 Flushing, in contrast, presents a far greater impingement force, and vastly increases the water flux across the glassware surface.
 The higher water flux (volumetric water flow per surface area per time) provides a more effective flush as the surface is presented with a constant and larger amount of clean rinse water in a given time period.